The Port of Port Hedland is one of Australia’s largest bulk export terminals, the primary commodity being iron ore.

 We were awarded separate contracts by the Port Authorities of Port Hedland and Bunbury to provide project management services for maintenance dredging campaigns in 2004 and 2007, respectively.

-Synergies were created by BMT through the management of both projects which resulted in savings for both clients.
+Synergies were created through the management of both projects which resulted in savings for both customers.

 A very successful project outcome for PHPA, ahead of time and well within budget with an expectation of significantly greater than 200 mm additional draft achieved.

-GPA engaged BMT to manage all aspects of the dredging works, from the preparation of drawings and contract documents through to 24 hour supervision on board the dredge for the duration of the project.
+We were appointed by GPA to manage all aspects of the dredging works, from the preparation of drawings and contract documents through to 24 hour supervision on board the dredge for the duration of the project.